5 minutes. It seems that a lot can be done during this time.

 “Yes, you can,” as good old Barack would say.

-To do this, I will show you 3 ways to do it.
+I will show you 3 ways in which you can do this.
 I will detail them through a simple, accessible, step-by-step process.

 (And while we're at it, don't go so far as to release a timer, though!
 If I exceed the installation time a little bit, please do not complain.)